 The RHS point out that the disease is difficult to identify and so there is the added problem that it could advance unnoticed.
 It is spread by insects including leafhoppers and froghoppers and infected plants will either show no symptoms or exhibit ones which may be confused with other common problems such as drought or frost damage such as leaf scorch, wilt, die-back and plant death.

-If found in the UK host plants within 100m would be destroyed and there would be restrictions on movement of plants within a 5km radius for five years – obviously causing considerable problems for surrounding nurseries and garden centres.
+If the disease does get into the UK, host plants within 100m could be destroyed and there would be restrictions on movement of plants within a 5km radius for five years – obviously causing considerable problems for surrounding nurseries and garden centres.

-The RHS is calling on gardeners and the industry to future proof gardens by purchasing host plants that are UK-sourced and grown – that is propagated from seed in the UK or grown in the UK for a minimum of 12 months.
-To help mitigate the risk posed by Xylella, the RHS is adopting six new principles that will guide its activity across gardens, shows and plant centres.
-They are also appointing three new senior staff who will oversee plant health issues.
+Gardeners and the industry can future proof gardens by purchasing host plants that are UK-sourced and grown – that is propagated from seed in the UK or grown in the UK for a minimum of 12 months.

-Hold in isolation all imported semi-mature trees for at least 12 months prior to planting in RHS gardens and RHS shows wherever possible
+Holding in isolation all imported semi-mature trees for at least 12 months prior to planting in RHS gardens and RHS shows wherever possible.

 Developing a central list of RHS-approved suppliers that meet specified plant health criteria